 - May charge a prepayment penalty

-As an online marketplace, Autopay has a variety of offers from which to choose, from credit unions, banks and other financial institutions.
+Online marketplace Autopay has a large variety of available offers, thanks to a wide lender network of credit unions, banks, and other financial institutions.

-Autopay offers various loan options for refinancing your car, including industry rarities like cash-out refinance loans and lease buyouts.
+Autopay offers various loan options for refinancing your car, including industry rarities such as cash-out refinance loans and lease buyouts.
 The company also promises to work with borrowers with credit scores as low as 600 to help find them suitable rates.

 Moreover, if you’ve improved your credit score since taking out your original loan, Autopay may offer you lower interest rates, lower monthly payments or shorter loan terms.